-Charges can charge for some activities, often referred to as 'optional extras'.
+Charges may be made for some activities, often referred to as 'optional extras'.
 This includes:

-- Education provided outside of school time that is not: - part of the national curriculum; - part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school; - part of religious education. - Examination entry fee(s) if the registered pupil has not been prepared for the examination(s) at the school;
+• education provided outside of school time that is not:

-- Transport (other than transport that is required to take the pupil to school or to other premises where the local authority/governing body have arranged for the pupil to be provided with education); - Board and lodging for a pupil on a residential visit (subject to remission arrangements); - Extended day services offered to pupils (for example breakfast clubs, after school clubs, tea and supervised homework sessions).
+- part of the national curriculum; - part of a syllabus for a prescribed public examination that the pupil is being prepared for at the school; or - part of religious education. - examination entry fee(s) if the registered pupil has not been prepared for the examination(s) at the school; - transport (other than transport that is required to take the pupil to school or to other premises where the local authority/governing body have arranged for the pupil to be provided with education); - board and lodging for a pupil on a residential visit (subject to remission arrangements); - extended day services offered to pupils (for example breakfast clubs, after school clubs, tea and supervised homework sessions).